About the Paper

 It has been serving the community for more than 30 years and has a strong commitment to presenting local news.

-It is printed in Rockhampton by Rockhampton Printing and Publishing, part of APN News and Media.
+It is printed in Rockhampton by Rockhampton Printing and Publishing, part of News Corp Australia.

 Lt James Cook sailed the Endeavour on his exploratory voyage through the waterways of the Whitsundays in June 1770.